mrpiatek/repo-lookup/README.md

 you will need to copy your app key from your `.env` file and paste it in the `.env.behat` file.
 The app key is stored under `APP_KEY` value (or you may copy it directly form console after calling `php artisan key:generate`).

+# Troubleshooting

+If you get _repository does not exist_ error after searching for a valid repository you are probably missing a GitHub token.

+If you get _QueryException_ error they you are probably missing database configuration, or it is invalid.

 # Testing